 The city is a major rail, highway, and air-transport hub served by two international airports: Paris-Charles de Gaulle (the second busiest airport in Europe after London Heathrow Airport with 69.5 million passengers in 2017) and Paris-Orly.
 Opened in 1900, the city's subway system, the Paris Métro, serves 5.23 million passengers daily, and is the second busiest metro system in Europe after Moscow Metro.
 Paris's Gare du Nord is one of the ten busiest railway stations in the world, with 262 million passengers in 2015.

-Here, we recommend some sightseeings to you, which is not the final arrangement on September 14.
+Here, we recommend some sightseeings to you, which is not the final arrangement on August 05, 2020.

 an elliptical amphitheatre in the center of the city of Rome,Italy,the

 largest ever built in the Roman Empire.It is one of the greatest works

 Occupying a site just east of the Roman Forum,its construction started between 70 and 72 AD under the emperor Vespasian and was completed in 80 AD under Titus,with further modifications being made during Domitian's reign (81–96).The name "Amphitheatrum Flavium" derives from both Vespasian's and Titus's family name (Flavius,from the gens Flavia).